rackmount-everything/pluginadm/README.md

 modify the contents of default.json to appropriate values for your system

+modify the json files in /opt/.pluginadm/filesystems/ to point the source field to the appropriate datasets on your machine

 Optional: Create a xml manifest for svcadm to automatically sym link pluginadm into /opt/local/bin at boot

 ## Usage